My-Finance-Report/yearly_report/README.md

 # User feedback

 - sankey generation will have to come from somewhere now that no onboarding

 - the site seems sluggish

-- make sure we have jobs for all files after migration

 - constrain only one hash per user
 - constrain all file uploads jobs have corresponding file processing jobs